Billy Idol interviewed about his 1993 “Cyberpunk” album

 How long did “Cyberpunk” take to make?

 Billy Idol: The good news is that CYBERPUNK took 10 months to make.
 A miracle for me.
-The last two album took three and four years to make.
+The last two albums took three and four years to make.
 And they hurt.

 Billy Idol: After Keith Forsey and I parted ways, I went to Trevor Rabin’s studio to do some work for my new album.
 He had a virtual studio set up.
 I was excited because I felt that I finally found a way to record that would be true to my original ideas.
 Most of what you hear on CYBERPUNK are original demos done in the home studio.
 I incorporated the virtual studio idea at my home.
 I didn’t know how to use it.
 Robin Hancock educated Mark and me.
 I had to learn about computers, about graphics, recording, the WELL.
 I hooked up with Mondo 2000 folk and Mark Frauenfelder of boing boing.
 We tried recording with BiNaurel Heads, Roland Sound Space.
 We wanted to expand the limits of where sound is thrown.